LTRData/ImDisk/readme.txt

   ImDisk Virtual Disk Driver for Windows NT/2000/XP/2003/Vista/7/8/8.1/10

-  PLEASE NOTE: This project is not recommended on recent versions of Windows.
-There are many known compatibility issues because of a very old design for compatibility with as old versions as Windows NT 3.51.
+  PLEASE NOTE: This project is not recommended on recent versions of Windows and many applications written for Windows Vista and later require features that are not supported.
+It is based on an old design for compatibility with as old versions as Windows NT 3.51.
 No new features will be added to this project but it will remain available here because it could still be useful in certain scenarios.

   I will continue development of Arsenal Image Mounter instead.
 That has a different design and emulates complete disks and is compatible with most cases where physical disk are normally used. https://github.com/ArsenalRecon/Arsenal-Image-Mounter

   Back to this project, ImDisk Virtual Disk driver.
   This driver emulates harddisk partitions, floppy drives and CD/DVD-ROM drives from disk image files, in virtual memory or by redirecting I/O requests somewhere else, possibly to another machine, through a co-operating user-mode service, ImDskSvc.

   To install this driver, service and command line tool, right-click on the imdisk.inf file and select 'Install'.
 To uninstall, use the Add/Remove